 Go Fishing in Molokai

-There are two options for fishing on the island of Molokai.
-You can book a charter with Alyce C Sportfishing or you can grab a fishing rod, hood some bait and castaway next to the ocean!
-The Kaunakakai pier is a perfect spot to fish from or you can fish from the rocks at Kepuhi Beach as pictured below.
-It is always encouraged to talk with a local and find out some of their favourite spots to fish.
-There are a few types of fish to be caught including marlin, mahimahi, ahi (tuna), and ono.
+The Kaunakakai pier is a perfect spot to fish from, or you can fish from the rocks at Kepuhi Beach, as pictured below.
+It is always encouraged to talk with a local and find out some of their favorite spots to fish.
+There are a few types of fish to be caught, including marlin, mahimahi, ahi (tuna), and ono.

 Order pancakes at Kualapu’u Cookhouse

-My absolute favourite thing to eat on the island of Molokai are the pancakes at Kualapu’u Cookhouse.
+My absolute favorite thing to eat on the island of Molokai is the pancakes at Kualapu’u Cookhouse.
 While it resembles a diner from days long ago and offers minimalist decor inside, the portions are hearty and it easily lands on our best things to do on Molokai list.

 The pancakes are the fluffiest, most delicious pancakes I have ever tasted.
 It is hearty home-style cooking at its finest.
 I can never finish the pancakes in one sitting but that suits me just fine as I take the rest to go and enjoy it again for breakfast the next morning.

 While you are visiting, don’t miss the Kalaupapa overlook.
-You will have a beautiful view of the leper colony below and if you were not able to arrange a flight to see the Kalaupapa peninsula, this will be the closest you come to one of the best things to do on Molokai.
+You will have a beautiful view of the leper colony below, and if you were not able to arrange a flight to see the Kalaupapa peninsula, this would be the closest you come to one of the best things to do on Molokai.

 Enjoy Molokai Hot Bread